Blog

 • Are they generous with their time, talents, and resources?

-Rethinking what success looks like in your ministry can free you from the endless pursuit of more and lead you to a place of peace and fulfillment.
+Rethinking what success looks like can free you from the endless pursuit of more and lead you to a place of peace and fulfillment — a practice sometimes called soul care: intentionally tending to your own spiritual and emotional health with the same seriousness you'd give anyone else's.

 6. Leverage Technology — to Serve You

 Technology can be both a gift and a burden.
-Many pastors feel overwhelmed by the need to be constantly available online, to manage social media accounts, and to keep up with all the digital trends.
+Many pastors feel overwhelmed by the need to be constantly available online, manage social accounts, and keep up with every digital trend.
 It can easily become another source of stress.

 7. Focus on Relationships, Not Just Results

 Spend time investing in relationships with your staff, volunteers, and congregation.
-Don’t just view them as tools to accomplish the work — cherish them for who they are.
+Don't just view them as tools to accomplish the work — cherish them for who they are.
 Build a team of people around you who can support, encourage, and challenge you.
-A strong community of relationships is one of the best ways to avoid burnout and keep your heart healthy in ministry.
+A strong community of relationships is one of the best defenses against burnout and one of the best ways to keep your heart healthy in ministry.

 Final Thoughts

-Burnout isn’t inevitable, but it is preventable.
-Modern Church Leaders are adaptive, resilient, and innovative.
-They recognize that the pressures of ministry are real but don’t have to be paralyzing.
-By aligning your passions with your work, delegating the right tasks, rejecting sacred cows, and focusing on relationships, you can maintain the joy and energy needed to lead effectively for the long haul.
+Burnout isn't inevitable, but it is preventable.
+By aligning your passions with your work, delegating the right tasks, rejecting sacred cows, and focusing on relationships over results, you can maintain the joy and energy needed to lead effectively for the long haul.

-The Church’s mission is too important for you to burn out.
-Take a step back, reassess, and apply these countercultural strategies so you can thrive in your calling.
+The Church's mission is too important for you to burn out.
+Take a step back, reassess, and apply these strategies so you can thrive in your calling — for the theological grounding behind why rest and limits matter, see what the Bible says about burnout.

 AUTHOR